AnalogFolk/folk-style/content/en/javascript.md

 Prepend mixin properties with `$_` to avoid this namespace clash.
 It's a convention from the VueJs style guide.

-However in the style guide they suggest also adding the mixin name. i.e.
+However, in the style guide they suggest also adding the mixin name. i.e.
 `$_MixinName_methodName` however this can negatively impact readability.
 It should be enough simply to prepend `$_`.